MK316/MK316.github.io/contents/md_intro.md

 "Colab has two types of cells: text and code.
 Text cells are formatted using a simple markup language called Markdown."

 1. We put "#@markup" instead of "#" for commentary.
 That's it!
-The codes can be hidden while running it.
+The codes can be hidden while running the cell codes.
+Instead the cell has "show codes" with commentary only.

 ```
 #@markdown Install packages